 Sometimes I forget how hard it used to be to bake gluten free!
 This recipe is yet another that will fool your friends and neighbors – no way they’ll know it’s gluten free!

 So rid yourself of any guilt stemming from a glut of berries!
-Whip up this delicious old fashioned blueberry cobbler, gluten free!
+Whip up this delicious old fashioned blueberry (or peach, or strawberry, or raspberry, or apple, or whatever you can get your hands on!) cobbler, gluten free!
 (Just make sure to save some for yourself!)

 And lest you find yourself in the doldrums of winter or fresh out of blueberries, frozen berries work just as well, and a mixture can be fun, too!
-A frozen mix of blueberries, blackberries and raspberries is an equally delicious twist!
-And don’t forget the peaches!
-They make a most excellent gluten free cobbler (I love to add a few berries, too, but that’s always optional).
+A frozen mix of blueberries, blackberries and raspberries is an equally delicious twist that makes a most excellent gluten free cobbler.

 Simply mix the sugar, water and 3 tablespoons of my gfJules Flour together over low heat until it becomes opaque and thickens a bit.
 It shouldn’t be watery, but definitely not super thick, either.